 Stocks with flat earnings can still be attractive dividend payers, but it is important to be more conservative with your approach and demand a greater margin for safety when it comes to dividend sustainability.
 If earnings fall far enough, the company could be forced to cut its dividend.
 It's not encouraging to see that Auburn National Bancorporation's earnings are effectively flat over the past five years.
 Better than seeing them fall off a cliff, for sure, but the best dividend stocks grow their earnings meaningfully over the long run.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-Since the start of our data, 10 years ago, Auburn National Bancorporation has lifted its dividend by approximately 2.7% a year on average.
+Auburn National Bancorporation has delivered an average of 2.9% per year annual increase in its dividend, based on the past 10 years of dividend payments.

 The Bottom Line

 Is Auburn National Bancorporation an attractive dividend stock, or better left on the shelf?
 Earnings per share have been flat in recent years, although Auburn National Bancorporation reinvests more than half its earnings in the business, which could suggest there are some growth projects that have not yet reached fruition.
-Auburn National Bancorporation ticks a lot of boxes for us from a dividend perspective, and we think these characteristics should mark the company as deserving of further attention.
+In summary, Auburn National Bancorporation appears to have some promise as a dividend stock, and we'd suggest taking a closer look at it.

-Want to learn more about Auburn National Bancorporation's dividend performance?
-Check out this visualisation of its historical revenue and earnings growth.
+Keen to explore more data on Auburn National Bancorporation's financial performance?
+Check out our visualisation of its historical revenue and earnings growth.

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.